Udonoldle/Udonoldle.github.io/index.md

 ---
 ## Professional Goals
 Currently learning Japanese, Spanish, Chinese, and Korean.
 Wish to work for a company that values empathy and care for what they do.
-I have willingness to start at entry-level positions with potential to grow with the company.
+Open to starting in entry-level positions with potential to grow with the company.

 ---
 ## Work Journey
 ### <span style="color:orange;">Resort World's Theater Usher</span>
 **July 2024 – Present**
-- Navigating the seating terrain to get guests to their seats.
+- Navigating the seating layout to get guests to their seats.
 - Resolving conflicts such as seating issues with empathy and within the guidelines
 - Treating every guest with care and urgency

 ### <span style="color:orange;">Retail Associate and Cashier HomeGoods</span>
-**Aug 2021 – January 2023**
+**August 2021 – January 2023**
 - Averaged 1000+ transactions monthly
 - Maintained an organized and productive work environment
-- Unloading trucks weakly
+- Unloading trucks weekly
-- Established good relations with guests and co-workers
+- Established positive relations with guests and co-workers

 ---
 ## Creative Projects